Juanda International Airport: Background

+The first airport in Surabaya was located in the present-day Darmo area.
+Darmo Airfield began construction in the early 1920s as part of broader efforts to modernize air transport in the Dutch East Indies.
+Historical records from colonial civil aviation archives indicate that the airfield was operated by the Koninklijke Nederlandsch Indische Luchtvaart Maatschappij (KNILM) and served as Surabaya’s primary civil aviation hub prior to the Second World War.
+By the late 1920s, the facility had begun handling intercity routes within Java.
+Archival documentation compiled by the National Archives of Indonesia (ANRI) also records that Darmo Airfield received international flights.
+A notable example was the stopover of a KLM Douglas DC-2 aircraft on 10 November 1934, during a long-distance flight from Brisbane, Australia, to London, United Kingdom.
+As military requirements increased and additional airfields were developed in Surabaya, including Morokrembangan Airfield, aviation activity at Darmo gradually declined.
+By the early 1940s, it was no longer actively used for civil aviation.
+Historical urban planning records further note that the former site of Darmo Airfield has since been repurposed and now forms part of the Indonesian Army’s Kodam V/Brawijaya Military Regional Command complex.

 Before the opening of Juanda Airport, the Indonesian Navy's Naval Aviation Center was based at Morokrembangan Naval Air Base, located near the Port of Tanjung Perak in Surabaya.
-This base, built in 1922 during the Dutch colonial era, had previously served as a facility for the Netherlands Naval Aviation Service of the Royal Netherlands Navy.
-In addition to its military function, Morokrembangan also accommodated passenger flights and served as Surabaya's main commercial airport.
+This base, built in 1922 during the Dutch colonial era, had previously served as a facility for the Netherlands Naval Aviation Service (Marineluchtvaartdienst) of the Royal Netherlands Navy.
+Following the closure of Darmo Airfield, Morokrembangan expanded beyond its military role to also accommodate passenger flights, becoming Surabaya’s main commercial airport.
 However, as air traffic increased, Morokrembangan became increasingly congested.
 The base could not be expanded due to its limited land area and its proximity to the city, which hindered further development.

 In the early 1960s, as Operation Trikora was being planned—a military campaign to reclaim Western New Guinea from Dutch control—the Indonesian Navy recognized the need for a new airbase to support the operation and house its aircraft.
 In response, the Indonesian government approved the construction of the airbase near Surabaya, East Java.
 Several sites were considered, including Gresik, Raci (Pasuruan), and Sedati (Sidoarjo).
 After conducting a site survey, Sedati was selected due to its proximity to Surabaya and its expansive, flat terrain, which was ideal for building a large-scale airbase with room for future expansion.